-- Once the student has satisfied the above requirements, New Mexico Junior College may grant Academic Fresh Start status. - 2.
+- 1. Once the student has satisfied the above requirements, New Mexico Junior College may grant Academic Fresh Start status. - 2.
 The student's permanent record will remain a record of all work; however, for degree or certification purposes, the student will forfeit the use of all college or university degree credit earned prior to the three- year separation upon

-- 3. Upon degree admission, Fresh Start applicants who did not satisfy placement test requirements at the time of previous enrollment and whose academic plan includes completion of a college-level English or mathematics course must meet current placement test requirements regarding enrollment in college-level English and mathematics courses. - 4.
+- the granting of Fresh Start status.
+Previously satisfied placement test requirements will not be forfeited. - 3.
+Upon degree admission, Fresh Start applicants who did not satisfy placement test requirements at the time of previous enrollment and whose academic plan includes completion of a college-level English or mathematics course must meet current placement test requirements regarding enrollment in college-level English and mathematics courses. - 4.
 The student's transcript will note that the Fresh Start was made and the date of the Fresh Start.
 The record will also carry the notation "GPA and credit totals are based only on the work beginning with the date of the Fresh Start." - 5.
 The student will apply for the Fresh Start with the understanding that other institutions/ agencies and NMJC departments (e.g., Financial Aid, Instructional Departments) may not consider Academic Fresh Start in evaluating his/ her academic record. - 6.
 Academic Fresh Start will be granted only one time and cannot be reversed.